techidaily/site-ai-video/source/_posts/updated-in-2024-google-translate-video-a-complete-guide-to-translate-video-with-google.md

 ![SubtitleBee Mainpage](https://images.wondershare.com/virbo/article/google-translate-a-video-06.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/rdNq2Sp031s?si=3FcJa3dQLraUDHKv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 [SubtitleBee](https://subtitlebee.com/) is also a great service to quickly translate and add subtitles to online videos.
 With a reported accuracy rate of 95%, this service is among some of the most accurate in the market.
 Moreover, it allows you to customize subtitles, edit and add cool font styles, colors, background details and orientation to create your unique projects.
 Another great feature is that with SubtitleBee you can add subtitles anywhere on screen.
 Even on top, if you so want.
 It also has a supertitles feature as a bonus, which enables you to add head titles on videos.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Xq2r4ZKM-Po?si=fA2DdEB1op-atCkz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 4: FAQs about Google Translate Video Audio